Eliza-Diggins/Pisces/docs/source/index.rst

             To The Quickstart Page

     .. grid-item-card::
-        :img-top: _images/index/lightbulb.png
+        :img-top: images/index/lightbulb.png

         Examples
         ^^^^^^^^
-        Have some basic experience with ``cluster_generator``, but want to see a guide on how to execute a particular task?
+        Have some basic experience with ``Pisces`` but want to see a guide on how to execute a particular task?
 Need to find some code to copy and paste?
-The examples page contains a wide variety of use case examples and explainations for all of the various parts of the ``cluster_generator`` library.
+The examples page contains a wide variety of use case examples and explanations for all of the various parts of the ``Pisces`` library.

         +++